soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ms.topic: article
 ms.service: o365-administration
 localization_priority: Normal
-description: "Get ready for the all-new Microsoft 365 Security Center and Compliance Center"
+description: "Get ready for the all-new Microsoft 365 security center and compliance center"
 ---

-# Plan for security &amp; compliance in Office 365

-## Get ready for the all-new Microsoft 365 security center and Microsoft 365 compliance center
+# Get ready for the all-new Microsoft 365 security center and Microsoft 365 compliance center

 As we're adding features to security & compliance capabilities for your organization, **we are pleased to announce the all-new Microsoft 365 security center and Microsoft 365 compliance center, rolling out beginning in early February 2019 and through March 2019**.
 Read this article to get an overview and what to expect.